Torbraw/prisma-drizzle-lnl/README.md

 - `npx prisma migrate deploy` will apply the migration to the database without creating a migration file (qa, staging, production)
 - `npx prisma migrate reset` will reset the database and apply all migrations and seed data
 - `npx prisma db push` will apply the schema to the database without migration, useful for prototyping locally before using migrations [docs](https://www.prisma.io/docs/orm/prisma-migrate/workflows/prototyping-your-schema)
-- How to do down migrations [docs](https://www.prisma.io/docs/orm/prisma-migrate/workflows/generating-down-migrations)
+- No automatic down migrations.
+How to do down migrations [docs](https://www.prisma.io/docs/orm/prisma-migrate/workflows/generating-down-migrations)

+### General comments

 - Lots of community generators [here](https://www.prisma.io/docs/orm/prisma-schema/overview/generators#community-generators)
+- Lots of feature, but some keys one are still mising (like cte queries)
+- Really mature with lots of documentation
+- Hard to do stuffs outside of the "basic" workflow (need to use raw queries)
+- Really easy to do simple "CRUD" operations
+- Schema definition is simple but lacks "raw" sql options

-## Drizzle specific
+## Drizzle

 - `npx drizzle-kit studio` will open the studio to see the data in the database
 - No build-in seed command, use .ts file to seed the database (`npm run drizzle:seed` in this project)